CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 You don't have to change directories to open files in a different directory, because absolute paths exist!
 (Yes, seeing people do this the slow way does frustrate the heck out of me.)

-# FIXME; Move .. and ~ earlier because Jennifer ran into them earlier.
-Now let's add a tiny bit more complexity.

-Remember the shortcut from last chapter, `..`?
-(Refers to the parent directory of the current directory.)
-You can use that in relative paths as well!

-And finally remember the shortcut to your home directory, `~`?
+The final relative path we'll discuss is the shortcut to your home directory, `~`.
 That shortcut refers to **your** home directory.
-It's a relative path for a different reason.

 For **you**, `~` will always refer to `/home/ubuntu`.
+(If you are logged in as the ubuntu user.)
 So it's kind of an absolute path.
 No ambiguity.

-However, if you were logged in as the `johndoe` user, then `~` would refer to `/home/johndoe`, not `/home/ubuntu`.
-Just something to keep in mind for later.
+However, if you were logged in as the `johndoe` user, then `~` would refer to `/home/johndoe`, not `/home/ubuntu`, so I'd still consider it a relative path.

-If anything here is unclear, go through the chapter again, and actually do the commands I show you -- don't just read them.
+If anything here is unclear, go through the chapter again, and make sure you do the commands I show you -- don't just read them.

 ## CHECKPOINT: Absolute vs Relative Paths